NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 ##  <kbd id="Research"><a href="#Research" style="text-decoration: none; color: #326496">Research</a></kbd>

-My current work is with the model theory of valued fields.
+My recent work is with the model theory of valued fields, and o-minimality and its applications.

 ## Papers